 Master Scholars Program in Humanistic Medicine Seminars

-NYU School of Medicine’s Master Scholars Program in Humanistic Medicine offers interdisciplinary seminars that explore the intersections of medicine with the arts, humanities, and social sciences.
-Moderated by expert faculty, these interprofessional, paracurricular (noncredit) seminars are open to all students, faculty, and staff in the NYU community who are interested in these creative and intellectual pursuits.
+NYU School of Medicine’s Master Scholars Program in Humanistic Medicine offers interdisciplinary seminars, called mini-courses, that explore the intersections of medicine with the arts, humanities, and social sciences.
+Moderated by expert faculty, these noncredit seminars are open to all students, faculty, and staff in the NYU community who are interested in these creative and intellectual pursuits.

 This sampling of seminars that have been offered in the past provides a good idea of what participants can expect to experience in the program.

 Art and Anatomy

 On Tuesday evenings, the Anatomy Lab becomes an art studio where anatomy is explored in an alternate mode: through drawing—a way of learning to see.